Christie Blatchford

 Christie Marie Blatchford (May 20, 1951 – February 12, 2020) was a Canadian newspaper columnist, journalist and broadcaster.
 She published four non-fiction books.

 Blatchford was Canada's first female sports columnist, reporting on sports between 1975 and 1977.
 In her 48-year career she worked for all four Toronto-based newspapers, winning the 1999 National Newspaper Award for column writing.
 She was inducted into the Canadian News Hall of Fame in 2019.
 Her book Fifteen Days: Stories of Bravery, Friendship, Life and Death from Inside the New Canadian Army also won the 2008 Governor General's Literary Award in Non-fiction.

 Early years and family

 Blatchford was born in Rouyn-Noranda, Quebec, the daughter of Kathleen and Ross Blatchford.
 Her father, who was in the Royal Canadian Air Force during World War II, managed a hockey arena in Noranda.
 When Blatchford was in grade 11, the family moved to Toronto when her father became manager of the North Toronto Memorial Arena.
 She attended North Toronto Collegiate Institute, graduating in 1970.
 She then studied journalism at Ryerson University, and worked for the student paper The Ryersonian.
-Her nephew is sports reporter Andy Blatchford.